The necromancer

 “Mine.
 You are mine,” echoed the voice of Remora, and the mist undulated like a flock of birds.

-Suddenly, the mist billowed out.
-And then, like a tempestuous waterfall rushing down into an underground river, it entered Raena.
+And then the mist billowed out -- and like a tempestuous waterfall rushing down into an underground river, it entered Raena.

 The undead servant trembled as the magic spilled into her, possessing her, controlling her.
 Her eyes had become blinding orbs as bright as the hottest flame.
 They no longer merely harbored the dim glow of controlled will, but the blinding physical presence of Mistress herself -- and the glow of magic was bright enough to shine through flesh and blood and trace a partial silhouette of her skull beneath her smooth skin.